tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ## How will this be Applicable to Tari?

 - Tari is a high-throughput protocol -> tens of thousands of transactions per second imagined
-- This will be impossible to do with parent block chain scaling solutions
+- This will be impossible to do with primary block chain scaling solutions alone
 - Use cases:
   - EventCorp, the stadium owner
-    - selling: ??
+    - Selling: Do not let the servers crash!
-    - redeeming:
+    - Redeeming:
       - 85,000 seats, 72 queues tickets on match days
-      - scanning 500 tickets in 4 minutes", that is ~2 spectators allowed access per second per queue
+      - scanning 500 tickets in 4 minutes, that is ~2 spectators allowed access per second per queue
   - Steve, the collectable card game entrepreneur
     - Steve created his own digital collectible
     - Steve developed a website with the Tari API to display his digital cards, update their status in real time, and facilitate trading and interacting